TeodorFredriksson95/AI_Labs_TeodorFredriksson/Q&A/Lab1/notes.md

 # AI Lab 01
-## Overview
-The purpose of this README is primarily to document my progress related to the assignment **"A Simple FSM**, including my answers to the given checkpoint questions which are part of the assignment.

 ## Research ##
 1. In your own words, what is a state in game AI?
 Give two examples.